 And this horrible, horrible humming is impossible to ignore.
 It is similar to a known lullaby, but it departs from that pattern unpredictably.
 It sets up expectations and then violates them, never in any constant pattern that would permit the humming to fade into the background.
 The listener's brain cannot prevent itself from expecting the anti-musical phrases to complete, nor prevent itself from noticing the surprises.

-In A Bad Week at the Wizengamot Fudge was kicked out of office by the ICW and Sirius became Interim Minister.
-One of his proclamations concerned the introduction of a "Truth in Government and Media Initiative."
-Part of the punishment for second offenders was being forced to spend three months writing an "advice to the lovelorn" column called "Dear Hecate," while third offenders' punishment included a hundred hours of enforced viewing of the Jerry Springer Show.
+In A Bad Week at the Wizengamot Fudge is kicked out of office by the EMU and Sirius becomes Interim Minister.
+One of his proclamations introduces a "Truth in Government and Media Initiative."
+Part of the punishment for second offenders among the media is being forced to spend three months writing an "advice to the lovelorn" column called "Dear Hecate," while third offenders' punishment includes a hundred hours of enforced viewing of the Jerry Springer Show.

 This MLP:FIM comic has Diamond Tiara being toutured by Nightmare Moon.
 By being forced to eat mashed alfalfa.